 Register the arithmetic functions that you wish to use in the J.NET system.
-(Refer to SOFTWARE MANUAL, OPTION J.NET For Windows® [manual number SAE-3-146]).
+(Refer to SOFTWARE MANUAL OPTION J.NET For Windows® [manual number SAE-3-146]).
+The J.NET system's software can be used as is.

 Basic form of arithmetic function: